geekodour/o/content/docs/masterplan.md

 Following is a list of goals divided into buckets of 5, 10 and 15 years which I believe are worth pursuing for me.
 Some of these blue-sky long-term stretch goals are overly ambitions but these give growth to independent secondary goals which are shorter, less ambitions and easier to estimate for.
 I am constantly dreaming, thinking, experimenting and learning more about the spaces these goals are set in.

 I am open to all kinds of changes to these goals as I become more aware of what's up.
-Things are expected to fail.
+Things are **expected to fail**.
 Whether to accomplish these time-based or goal-based depends on the goal itself.
-All of this is just a [rough outline](https://www.youtube.com/watch?v=2_O5YHX4urE) and I do not intent to make this too granular as I feel that will make it less useful.
+All of this is just a [rough outline](https://www.youtube.com/watch?v=2_O5YHX4urE) and I **do not intent to make this too granular** as I feel that will make it less useful.

 ### Building blocks {#building-blocks}